samsuh/2025-learnings/README.md

 7/26 went to code meetup but it was not that productive. ended up taking more about startups than code.
 7/27 going to visit new sunday meetup. goal is to get refocused on the project.
 Sunday meetup was good; better the Saturday one.

+7/28 - Came to cafe to try to re-focus back on-task